 We are still in this weird 'in-between' season where one day is summery and it is freezing cold the next.
 As a consequence, I someday feel like ice cream, than crave for a nice and comforting cake like this Pear Crumble Cake.

-I discovered Crumble Cakes – also know as Coffee Cake – the same way I often come across new recipes: on Pinterest.
+I discovered Crumble Cakes - also know as Coffee Cake - the same way I often come across new recipes: on Pinterest.
 With the colder season starting for a lot of you and the end of Winter Down Under, it only make sense that we feel like delicious comfort food.
+Though Coffee Cakes are just as perfect for Summer - check out my Strawberry Crumble Cake!

 Pear Coffee Cake